ress059/ecu/doc/fsm_h/index.rst

             create(&test_fsm);
             ecu_fsm_dispatch(&test_fsm, &EVENT);
-            verify_behavior();
+            verify_output();
         }

    Polling state machines are extremely difficult to test since it is basically a singleton.
    The state machine's state is also often stored as a static variable in a local function, making it impossible to reset without preprocessor directives and condition compilation:

     .. code-block:: c